FurkanDanisman/TraumaticBrainInjury/README.md

 ## Results
   - Compared to the control group, the patient group exhibited a significant downward trend in hippocampal volume post-injury.
   - Gender influences the process of hippocampal volume change, with males experiencing a faster rate of decline as they age.
   - Age is highly more significant for males compared to females.
-(50 year old female patient has a similar left hippocampus volume size as male with late 20's.)
+(A 50-year-old female patient has a similar left hippocampus volume size as a male in his late 20's.)
   - A significant positive correlation between gray matter volume and the left hippocampus volume was found, highlighting the role of gray matter in supporting hippocampal functions, especially in language and memory formation.

 ## Conclusion